chrisbrandl/co2monitor/README.md

 # Code

 See the code in the master branch, need to add WLAN access point credentials and MQTT details.
-The following library is used for the sensor (alternatively you could also directly call the values via the serial interface):
+The following library is used for the sensor (alternatively you could also call the values via the SoftwareSerial (MH_Z19_RX, MH_Z19_TX)):

 https://github.com/WifWaf/MH-Z19

+Advantage of the library: takes care of autocalibration.

 # 3D Model